-The labyrinth is a maze, a symbol for the mystical journey.
+The labyrinth is a maze, a symbol or typology for the mystical journey.
 It’s a typology leading us to treasure or destruction.

 A labyrinth or labyrinthine is a geometric maze of paths or passages.
 They often design these structures to confuse the traveler.
 You cannot see which route is best.
 Trial and error is often the only way to find the correct path.
 There is frequently only one path to the goal, and thus it is typically at the center of the maze.